What is rectal bleeding?

 - Dark red or maroon blood usually indicates bleeding higher in the colon or the small bowel

-- Melena usually indicates bleeding in the stomach, such as bleeding from ulcers
+- Melena usually means bleeding in the stomach, such as bleeding from ulcers

 Not all rectal bleeding is visible to the eye.
-In some cases, evidence of rectal bleeding can only be seen through a microscopic examination of a stool sample or by a test called a Hemoccult® test which can be done in a doctor’s office.
+In some cases, rectal bleeding can only be seen by looking at a stool sample through a microscope.
+There is also a test, called a Hemoccult® test that can be done in a doctor’s office.

 What causes rectal bleeding?